-- What’s Covered by Travel Insurance for Ireland?
+Travel Insurance for Ireland

 Made a search before?
 Retrieve your search results

-Type or select your destination
+Type or Select your destination(s)

 - Luggage and personal effects.
 This key benefit provides financial protection when your luggage and personal belongings are stolen, lost or damaged.
 You’ll be covered either for their repair or their replacement.